This year most people will try setting successful resolutions as they go into the new year. Nine out of ten people will fail.

 Now, this isn’t to make you feel discouraged.
 It’s very common to set up resolutions and it’s a positive exercise to help us achieve goals.
 January 1st is a natural time to begin.
 As the new year approaches, we start to think of ways we can make a fresh start.
 We examine aspects of our lives and ourselves we’d like to change.

-It’s not that new year’s resolutions aren’t full of good intention.
+It’s not that new year’s resolutions aren’t full of good intentions.
 A desire to grow and move toward the life you want is powerful and positive.
 Most resolutions don’t fail because they weren’t “good” or they weren’t the “right” resolution.

 No, there’s one major reason why most new years resolutions fail and understanding this reason will help you set successful resolutions instead.